 Bars, cafés and restaurants in Malaga

-Food venues in Malaga can open as soon as lockdown finishes.
-However, it’s terrace service only and at 50% of capacity.
-All tables must be 2m apart.
-From Monday 1 June, restaurants, bars and cafés in Malaga can serve inside as well as out but only at 30% of their capacity.
-There will be no bar service.
-From Phase 3 (from 15 June), capacity rises to 50%.
+Food venues in Malaga have been open since lockdown finished.
+However, terraces have 75% capacity and tables must be 2m apart.
+From Monday 8 June, restaurants, bars and cafés in Malaga can serve inside as well as out but only at 50% of their capacity.
+Bar service is allowed if customers are 2m apart.
 And you may have to wait for a table if only half the usual number are available.

 Will my favourite restaurant in Malaga be open?

 Like shops, this will depend on individual owners who will have to decide whether it’s worth their while opening to a third or half their capacity.
 It’s also worth remembering that tourism will be zero and many locals have lost their jobs or been furloughed.
 So, spending is expected to be lower than before 13 March.

 Fast food venues have been serving takeaways during lockdown in Malaga.
 Lots of restaurants (e.g. Óleo, De Huelva, Astrid Tapas and Uvedoble) have introduced takeaways with home delivery.
 We expect to see more restaurants do this instead of opening, at least until the end of phase 3 (expected 23 June).

 Wishing you could visit Malaga at the moment?
 Check out our My Malaga At Home section, bringing the city to a screen in your home!

 Which museums can open again?
 What about events?

 Museums and concert venues face some real challenges over the next few months.
 In phase 1, museums could open but to 30% of their capacity.
 Outdoor cultural events are allowed too with a maximum of 400 people, but all sitting down.